DUI Blood Test in Florida

-Many blood test DUI cases occur after a crash or accident when the driver is charged with DUI causing property damage or bodily injury.
-The blood test can also occur after the driver goes into an ambulance or to the hospital for any other reason.
-Call us to find out how we fight to exclude the results of the chemical test.
+For this reason, many blood test DUI cases occur after a crash or accident when the driver is charged with DUI causing property damage or bodily injury.
+The blood test might also be requested if the driver enters an ambulance or goes to the hospital for any other reason.

 Click here to read more about our Recent Case Results in DUI Cases.